-But mainly the film is great for Robeson, an actor of extraordinary, almost supernatural power.
-When he gets mean, he turns almost subhuman like a Mr. Hyde, when he's happy, he radiates like a sun.
+Take the pic above and look close at Robeson's expression.
+When his Jones gets mean, darker, he turns almost subhuman; when he's happy, he radiates like a sun.
 He embodies for me what I think of as a 'peak' human being, radiating out into mythic dimensions.
-It's the voice.
+Largely, it's the voice.
 He's almost like the weather; you tremble underneath his sky.
-Without such fire, his Jones would be just a sociopath, 'stead of God and the Devil rolled into-one-another-bled.
-Check out how Satanic he looks below:
+Without such fire, his Jones would be just a sociopath, 'stead of God and the Devil rolled into-one-another-ala-Ahab-bled.

-Shot on Long Island Studios (where the Marx Brothers' filmed ANIMAL CRACKERS and THE COCOANUTS), the EMPEROR JONES definitely did not come out of Hollywood (supposedly Billie Holiday, Moms Mabley, and Rex Ingram can be spotted in bars and courts).
+Shot on Long Island Studios (where the Marx Brothers' filmed ANIMAL CRACKERS and THE COCOANUTS), THE EMPEROR JONES definitely did not come out of Hollywood (supposedly Billie Holiday, Moms Mabley, and Rex Ingram can be spotted in the bars and courts in JONES).
 There's nary a stock cliche of Tinseltown to be seen, and instead that cool mix of the avant garde and New Deal realism that made New York City pre-codes (Like Max Fleischer's Betty Boop cartoons) so edgy.
 "New Yowahk" accents and edgy art poetry combine here the same way they do with Lou Reed or Patti Smith, or Duke Ellington's BLACK AND TAN FANTASY.